anshooarora/extentreports-java/README.md

 ### Usage and Documentation

-For most complete and up-to-date documentation, visit <a href='http://relevantcodes.com/extentreports-for-selenium/'>this link</a>.
+For most complete and up-to-date documentation, visit <a href='http://extentreports.relevantcodes.com'>this link</a>.

 ### Samples

-View the latest Java sample <a href='http://relevantcodes.com/Tools/ExtentReports2/ExtentJava.html'>here</a>.
+View the latest Java sample <a href='http://relevantcodes.com/Tools/ExtentReports2/ExtentJava.html'>here</a>. <br />
 View the latest .NET sample <a href='http://relevantcodes.com/Tools/ExtentReports2/Extent.Net.html'>here</a>.

 ### Download